 We work with people with disability and mental illness, people who use alcohol or drugs and older people.

 Our advocates support clients to have their voices heard on issues that, due to their age, disability, mental illness or drug use, stop them from exercising their right to choice and control.
+We also support people with the NDIS, including access, planning, reviews, appeals and complaints.

 More information on the scope of our Individual Advocacy service is available here (Word Format).